19. Innes Track (Cradle Mountain National Park, Tasmania)

 Ten minutes into the trek we’re all hi-ho, hi-ho, it’s off to Lake St Clair we go.
 Half an hour later confidence meets reality, no one is jolly and I just want to curl up and cry.

 But with nowhere else to go we haul ourselves up the rockface via chains and determination while ice shards pockmark our eyeballs and obscure all vision past our noses.
-Not quite what we’d imagined when we swallowed the “Every uphill step is worth it” promos and sealed our commitment with some very big dollars, or when we prepped like maniacs, clomping endlessly on treadmills, jacking up the gradient and pack weight till we could scale the steepest mountain (OK, Barham Street) fully laden and without toppling.
+Not quite what we’d imagined when we swallowed the “Every uphill step is worth it” promos and sealed our commitment with some very big dollars, or when we prepped like maniacs, clomping endlessly on treadmills, jacking up the gradient and pack weight till we could scale the steepest mountain (well OK, Barham Street) fully laden and without toppling.
 When we’d judiciously researched gear and studied Reese Witherspoon in Wild we expected a challenge, but a few rigorous hikes around Narawntapu and Freycinet and Dove Lake convinced us the SNOTs were Overland ready.
 We even had our faith in this belief immortalised on special Glenda-designed t-shirts.

 And the universe laughed and laughed and shot-gunned us with sleet.